 You can also open a SEP IRA any time before your business’ tax-filing deadline – it does not have to be opened before the first of the year.
 You can also take longer to contribute to your SEP IRA by filing for an extension.
 Some business owners do this regularly to give themselves more time to contribute money to the plan and maximize the tax benefits.

 There are a few disadvantages: The contribution limits of a SEP IRA are lower than a solo 401(k).
-Remember a solo 401(k) allows you to contribute up to the 20 percent net profit plus an additional $17,500.
+Remember a solo 401(k) allows you to contribute up to the 20% net profit plus an additional $22,500.
 Also, with a SEP IRA there are no catch-up contributions allowed.
-So if you are nearing retirement and just staring to save, this might not be the best option for you.
+So if you are nearing retirement and just starting to save, this might not be the best option for you.
 Finally, loans from SEP IRAs are not allowed but you can withdraw the money at any time.
 You will pay penalties, so it’s not a decision to take lightly.